mvhaen/mvhaen.github.io/_posts/2025-10-24-shaping-roadmap-items.md

 Here's what I've learned: when you're shaping roadmap items, you need to think in terms of variables you can adjust.
 You might have additional ones like security, user experience, or performance, but the three core elements I focus on are scope, time, and quality.

-The key principle I always stick to: never cave on quality.
+The key principle I always stick to: **never cave on quality**.
 Once you start compromising quality, predictability collapses—bugs, rework, and customer frustration eat away at the time you thought you gained.

 <div style="clear: both;"></div>

 ### The Most Common Mistake I See

-The most common mistake I see teams make is creating a situation where *scope* is fixed and *time* becomes the only variable you can adjust.
+The most common mistake I see teams make is creating a situation where **scope is fixed** and **time becomes the only variable** you can adjust.
 When problems arise, the only escape route is extending your timeline.
 Sound familiar?

 This trap most easily occurs when we put features on a roadmap.
 I've seen this happen time and again—features become honey traps for ideas, expectations, and assumptions.
 When you communicate about features with customers or stakeholders, they start filling in how it will solve their problem.
 But when reality hits and it doesn't deliver as expected, frustration follows.

-Feature roadmaps also shift focus from solving *problems* to creating *features*—a subtle but dangerous distinction.
+Feature roadmaps also shift focus from solving **problems** to creating **features**—a subtle but dangerous distinction.
 We fall in love with the feature, not the problem.
 The goal becomes to deliver the feature, not to get a solution in the hands of the customer.
 And the moment you fall in love with the feature, that's also when scope creep starts.

 ### But What If We Flipped the Script?

-That's where outcome-based, goal-oriented roadmaps shine.
+That's where **outcome-based, goal-oriented roadmaps** shine.
 We start from the problem and work towards a meaningful outcome that addresses it.
-The word "outcome" is crucial here—it focuses on what will change, not just what we'll build.
+The word **"outcome"** is crucial here—it focuses on what will change, not just what we'll build.

 In my experience, moving from solution to problem is a big leap forward.
 But moving from problem to outcome is just as important—and it's what separates good roadmaps from great ones.